torvalds/linux/Documentation/arch/arm/arm.rst

   independent code.
 The machine is selected by the value of 'r1' on entry, which must be kept unique.

-  Due to the large number of machines which the ARM port of Linux provides for, we have a method to manage this which ensures that we don't end up duplicating large amounts of code.
+  Due to the large number of machines which the ARM port of GNU/Linux provides for, we have a method to manage this which ensures that we don't end up duplicating large amounts of code.